 Continuous Positive Airway Pressure (CPAP), which stands for “continuous positive airway pressure,” works by forcing air into your mouth or nose while you’re sleeping to keep your airway open.
 You would experience apneas and hypopneas if there wasn’t this steady stream of pressure pushing against your airway.

 When using CPAP to treat sleep apnea, the patient wears a mask that covers their mouth, nose, or both.
 A heated or non-heated hose connects the CPAP machine to the CPAP mask, which then receives therapy air through it.
-In general, CPAP machines last five years, but with the right upkeep, they can last up to seven years before needing to be replaced.
+In general, CPAP machines last five years but can last up to seven years before needing to be replaced.

 Cons: